EdoardoCostantini/mi-hd/README.md

 2. Preparing the EVS population data:
    1. Download the EVS 2017 third pre-release [https://doi.org/10.4232/1.13511](https://doi.org/10.4232/1.13511).
    2. Store it in the `./data/` folder inside this project.
-   3. Run the script [exp4_prepEVS.R](./code/exp4_prepEVS.R) to clean the data nad prepare it for the analysis.
+   3. Run the script [exp4_prepEVS.R](./code/exp4_prepEVS.R) to clean the data and prepare it for the analysis.
 3. Running the simulation:
    1. Open the script [exp4_simulation_script_win.R](./code/exp4_simulation_script_win.R)
    2. Make sure the working directory is set to the location of this script (`./code/`)